 The room immediately to the right when you walked in the front door used to be a parlour and as a child that totally creeped me when out they told me what it had been used for, but, that was in the days well before funeral parlours.
 Nonetheless, I could always envision dead people in there.
 I remember they’d put their Christmas tree up in there and that’s where the whole lot of us would open gifts before/after midnight mass at St. Bernadette’s.

 When you walked toward the back of the house from the entrance, I recall there being a long dining table before you stepped through a single door to the kitchen.
-Just before you entered the kitchen (on the right hand side) there was a cabinet, that’s where Grand-Mémère would hide all of the goodies – and where I may or may not have snuck a few licorices.
+Just before you entered the kitchen (on the right hand side) there was a cabinet, that’s where Grand-Mémère would hide all of the goodies – and where I may or may not have snuck a few extra pieces of licorice.
 The kitchen must have been to be an addition, I’m sure of it.
-It was big (or seemed big for a 10 year old) and filled with white cabinets.
+It was big (or seemed big for a 12 year old) and filled with white cabinets.
 There was a kitchen table in there with a bench, and on the back wall was a picture of The Last Supper.
-They never had a bath tub or shower in that house, we’d have to bathe in the kitchen sink.
+They never had a bath tub or shower in the house, we’d have to bathe in the kitchen sink.